evgenyneu/keychain-swift/README.md

 Setting `synchronizable` property to `true` will add the item to other devices with the `set` method and obtain synchronizable items with the `get` command.
 Deleting a synchronizable item will remove it from all devices.

-Note that you do not need to enable iCloud or Keychain Sharing capabilities in your app's target for this feature to work.
+Note that you do NOT need to enable iCloud or Keychain Sharing capabilities in your app's target for this feature to work.

 ```Swift
 // First device